translate/pootle/docs/developers/setup_windows.rst

     (pootle_venv)> pootle webpack --dev

-The :djadmin:`webpack` command will keep running after it's completed, to monitor your javascript files for changes so that it can auto-recompile as you work.
+The :djadmin:`webpack` command will keep running after it's completed, to monitor your JavaScript files for changes so that it can auto-recompile as you work.
 You'll need to either exit it with ``Ctrl+C`` once it has settled down, or else open up a new command prompt and activate your virtual environment there too.

-One last javascript pack needs to be compiled to complete the client-side
+One last JavaScript pack needs to be compiled to complete the client-side
 preparations:

 .. code-block:: console